labtom/tw-task-docusaurus/docs/intro.md

 ```

 :::tip
-You can ignore these warning after running `npm install`
+You can ignore these warnings after running `npm install`:

 ![Warnings](/img/npm-warning.png)
 :::